Zephyr Cove, Nevada

 Zephyr Cove is a community and census-designated place (CDP) in Douglas County, Nevada, United States.
 The population was 565 at the 2010 census.
 Prior to 2010 it was part of the Zephyr Cove–Round Hill Village CDP.

 History

 Before Zephyr Cove was established, the Native American Washoe people lived around the area.
 The first Anglo-American settlers to encounter the area were Kit Carson and John Fremont in 1844.

 In 1862, Anglo-Americans settled around the community.
 They named the community Zephyr Cove, which was named after the Washoe Zephyr.

 A post office called Zephyr Cove has been in operation since 1930.
 The name of the post office popularized the term and it soon became the name of the community.

+On March 1, 1964, Paradise Airlines Flight 901A crashed near Zephyr Cove, killing all 85 people aboard.

 Geography

 Zephyr Cove is located on the east shore of Lake Tahoe at 39°0′1″N 119°57′9″W. According to the United States Census Bureau, the CDP has a total area of 5.8 sqkm, of which 5.5 sqkm is land and 0.3 sqkm, or 5.47%, is water.